openziti/ziti-doc/docfx_project/ziti/quickstart.md

 # [New Identity via CLI](#tab/create-identity-cli)

-To change the administrator password using the CLI simply issue these two commands:
+To create a new identity using the CLI simply issue these commands:

 [!include[](./identities/create-identity-cli.md)]